gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/tutorial.md

 and a random input vector

 ```@repl tuto
-x = [1.0, 2.0, 3.0]
+x = [1.0, 2.0, 3.0];
 ```

 To compute its gradient, we need to choose a "backend", i.e. an AD package that DifferentiationInterface.jl will call under the hood.
-[ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) is very efficient for low-dimensional inputs, so we'll go with that one.
+Most backend types are defined by [ADTypes.jl](https://github.com/SciML/ADTypes.jl) and re-exported by DifferentiationInterface.jl.
-Most backend types are defined by [ADTypes.jl](https://github.com/SciML/ADTypes.jl) and re-exported by DifferentiationInterface.jl:
+[ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) is very generic and efficient for low-dimensional inputs, so it's a good starting point:

 ```@repl tuto
 backend = AutoForwardDiff()
 ```

-Now we can use DifferentiationInterface.jl to get our gradient:
+Now you can use DifferentiationInterface.jl to get the gradient:

 ```@repl tuto
 gradient(f, backend, x)
 ```

 Was that fast?
-We can use [BenchmarkTools.jl](https://github.com/JuliaCI/BenchmarkTools.jl) to answer that question.
+[BenchmarkTools.jl](https://github.com/JuliaCI/BenchmarkTools.jl) helps you answer that question.

 ```@repl tuto
 @btime gradient($f, $backend, $x);